jacobvarner/hoops-jacobvarner/_posts/2020-2-21-an-overview-of-kenpom-net-and-other-official-metrics-used-by-the-ncaa-tournament-selection-committee-in-2020.md

 no rankings that seed the tournament on their own.

-The selection committee officially uses the NET, ESPN's Strength of Record and BPI, KPI, KenPom, and the Sagarin rankings to evaluate each team.
+The selection committee officially uses the NET, ESPN's Strength of Record and BPI, KPI, KenPom, and Sagarin rankings to evaluate each team.
 The NET is also used with a new quadrant system that categorizes wins and losses as Quad 1, 2, 3 or 4 games based on the ranking of the opponent and where the game is played.

-The committee has also said they they do take player's missing games into consideration as long as the player is back for the NCAA Tournament.
-I have not seen any specifics on how exactly they take this into consideration, but it's safe to say a team that loses a few games while a top player is out is seen as more favorable than a team with a similar resume or slightly resume that didn't lose any key players to injury.
+The committee has also said that they take a player's missing games into consideration as long as the player is back for the NCAA Tournament.
+I have not seen any specifics on how exactly they consider this, but it's safe to say a team that loses a few games while a top player is out is seen as more favorable than a team with a similar resume or slightly resume that didn't lose any key players to injury.

-Alongside the NET, which is a combination of both, the five other metrics that the NCAA uses are broken into two groups: results based metrics and predictive metrics.
+Alongside the NET, which is a combination of both, the five other metrics that the NCAA uses are broken into two groups: results-based etrics and predictive metrics.

 {% include ad-content.html %}